 T-Mobile will wait for phones that can use it before it rolls out a 5G network.

-While AT&T and Verizon are using high-band millimeter-wave spectrum for 5G and Sprint is using 2.5GHz mid-band, T-Mobile is using the 600MHz spectrum it already owns.
+While AT&T and Verizon are using a high-band millimeter-wave spectrum for 5G and Sprint is using 2.5GHz mid-band, T-Mobile is using the 600MHz spectrum it already owns.
 There are some benefits here — the signal can travel long distances and through solid objects much better than higher bands can and that means fewer new towers are needed.
 There are also some serious drawbacks, namely, the network will have higher latency and lower throughput speeds than both millimeter-wave networks and a mid-band network.

-To offset this, the company is also building on 28Ghz millimeter wave spectrum and existing mid-band 2.1GHz spectrum.
+To offset this, the company is also building on 28Ghz millimeter wave spectrum and an existing mid-band 2.1GHz spectrum.
 A network of this type will prove to be challenging for device manufacturers who will need to balance the power requirements all these radios will have or find betters ways to switch radios lest devices only work in limited areas.

 On paper, 5G in the U.S. can look confusing.
 Unless you frequently hop between carriers though, the confusion will fall on the shoulders of the companies making phones.
 Just like the current situation with 4G LTE, don't expect every device to work on every network.
 You will be able to find a 5G phone you love though, as phone makers will race to get compatible models out the door as the networks roll out.